Bishop Rawstorne Church of England Academy: About the school

-Bishop Rawstorne was founded in the early 1960s.
-Pupils are drawn from a wide area, and the school is over-subscribed every year.
+Pupils are drawn from a wide area and the school is over-subscribed, catering from ages 11 to 16.
 The school was awarded a DfES Teacher Training rating in late 2000 by the then Secretary of State for Education, David Blunkett MP.
-The school caters to ages 11 to 16, ranging from year 7 to 11.
-After the final year, pupils can pursue further education or get a modern apprenticeship or employment.
-In January 2008 there were 933 pupils.

-The school is a small campus containing a main block (which includes the main hall, cafeteria, maths, IT, foreign languages and humanities departments), a science block, technology block, administrative block (music, RE, geography and learning support) and English block.
-A recent extension of the music department (opened by Paul McKenna, captain of Preston North End) allowed the opening of a music school and a new road was constructed to ease congestion.
+The school is a small campus containing several blocks housing various faculties.
+An extension of the music department (opened by Paul McKenna, then-captain of Preston North End) allowed the opening of a music school.